VAPDMENL/VAPDMENL/README.md

 Some of my **hobbies** are:
 - video editing
 - videogames
-- watch documentaries
+- watching documentaries
-- Learn something new
+- Learninf something new

 I speak English, Portuguese and a bit of French and Spanish